darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 ### Special buttons functions
 * **MT (Home)**: Toggle accessory between Controller Pak and Rumble Pak.
-* **MQ (Capture/TouchPad)**: Cycle active controller pak bank.
+* **MQ (Capture/TouchPad)**: Cycle active Controller Pak bank.

 # Dreamcast
 BlueRetro will emulate the device selected in output config #1 on Dreamcast port 1.\
-BlueRetro will emulate the device selected in output config #2 on Dreamcast port 2. \
+BlueRetro will emulate the device selected in output config #2 on Dreamcast port 2.\
-BlueRetro will emulate the device selected in output config #3 on Dreamcast port 3. \
+BlueRetro will emulate the device selected in output config #3 on Dreamcast port 3.\
 BlueRetro will emulate the device selected in output config #4 on Dreamcast port 4.

 ## Multitap Config